What are two ways that Americans can participate in their democracy?

 There are Many Ways to Participate in American Politics

 Ordinary people can play a small or even a large part in changing political outcomes in the United States.
-While a solitary vote isn’t likely to change an election, voting still matters, and a single letter to a member of Congress might be enough initiate a change in law.
-Simple acts likes writing a letter to a newspaper, might leave you pleasantly surprised when they proceed to publish it.
+While a solitary vote isn’t likely to change an election, voting still matters.
+A single letter to a member of Congress might be enough to initiate a change in the law.

 Vote in an Election